evmar/jjtut/jj.md

 - If you want to fix a typo or change the description of an old commit, you can jump directly to that commit and just make your edits, just as you would in a new change.
 (Subsumes `git commit --amend` and various `rebase -i` workflows.)
-- It's inevitable that some operations, like rebases and merges, can create conflicts.
-In jj rebases and merges immediately succeed and this conflict state is just stored in the relevant commits.
+- When an operation like a rebase or a merge causes conflicts, jj just stores this conflicted state in the relevant commits.
 You resolve the conflicts by editing those commits like any other.
 (This subsumes the Git "currently in a rebase" state and associated `rebase --continue` etc. commands.)